-By now, you should already have your equipment and a place to spray so I won't go into those pieces of the puzzle.
+By now, you should already have your equipment and a place to spray.
+Here is how to airbrush someone.

 Spray tanning is the easiest thing you can do with an airbrush.
 You won't use their full capability, you don't need their full capability.
 Easy to do, doesn't mean easy to make look natural.
 You'll have to practice a lot to spray a "natural looking" tan.